 sudo apt-get install audacious

-In case you’re a fan of a small, single-window interface, look no further than Qmmp.
-It borrows its looks from popular Winamp music player.
-Unlike other Linux music players that take up a big screen space, Qmmp has all the basic controls and playlist in a small window.
+In case you’re a fan of a small, single-window interface, look no further and install Qmmp.
+It borrows its looks from the popular Winamp music player.
+Unlike other Linux music players that take up a big-screen space, Qmmp has all the basic controls and playlists in a small window.

 Using the menu option at the top left corner, you can access other options like visualization, settings, etc. With its extensive theme support, you can customize Qmmp to a great extent and make it your own.
 Apart from support for various audio formats and cuesheets, this Linux music player also ships with Volume Normalization as a built-in option.